Best Things To Do In Batumi, Georgia

 Written by travel writer Richard Collett.

 Batumi is Georgia’s seaside city, where a subtropical, Mediterranean-style climate gives the city the warm appeal of sunny summers and mild winters.
-Georgia’s second largest city (after Georgia’s capital, Tbilisi) stretches for miles along the beautiful shores of the Black Sea.
+Georgia’s second-largest city (after Georgia’s capital Tbilisi) stretches for miles along the Black Sea’s beautiful shores.

-Batumi is a city surrounded by greenery, with botanical gardens and national parks all offering the chance for outdoor walks and hiking trips amid spectacular Georgian scenery.
-Among the verdant landscapes, the intriguing history of the region awaits, too, with Roman ruins to be found and traditional Georgian villages to be explored not far from Batumi.
+Batumi is a city surrounded by greenery, with botanical gardens and national parks, offering the chance for outdoor walks and hiking trips amid spectacular Georgian scenery.
+Among the verdant landscapes, the region’s intriguing history awaits, too, with Roman ruins to be found and traditional Georgian villages to be explored not far from Batumi.

-The Black Sea location, lively city life, and warm weather make Batumi a real favorite among travelers.
-Combined with the unique food and Georgian hospitality, it’s a destination that will only ever become more popular.
+The Black Sea location, lively city life, and warm weather make Batumi an absolute favorite among travelers.
+Combined with the fantastic food and Georgian hospitality, it’s a destination that will only ever become more popular.